Civil Rights Analyst - Federal Salaries of 2017

-In 2016, the Commission on Civil Rights hired the most employees titled Civil Rights Analysis, with an average salary of $126,720.
+In 2017, the Office Secretary Health and Human Services hired the most employees titled Civil Rights Analysis, with an average salary of $121,498.

 Government Civil Rights Analysis jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Civil Rights Analysis job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.